 Websites vary tremendously when it comes to the way they are developed and set up.
-Some make use of heavy scripts, some are built for the sole purpose of showcasing images, some are optimized towards making sales and some offer simple and text-based content.
-For this reason there is no one-size-fits-all solution to speeding up a website.
+Some make use of heavy scripts, some are built for the sole purpose of showcasing images, some are optimized for making sales and some offer simple and text-based content.
+For this reason, there is no one-size-fits-all solution to speeding up a website.

 - Always make sure the actual dimensions of image files used on your website are not larger than the dimension they are displayed in.
-In otherwords try avoid scaling images with code and rather use smaller image files.
+In other words, try to avoid scaling images with code and rather use smaller image files.

 - Compress your image files.
 We've found TinyPNG to be an excellent (and FREE!) tool for image compression.

 Many online tools exist for this specific job, but Google Insights recommend: